allaud/bravado-quest/README.md

 # Bravado quest

-You are suggested to implement a simple profile search application using Rails, webpacker, React + Redux.
+You are suggested to implement a simple profile search application using Rails, webpacker, Vue.
 Expected technologies used are: ES6, CSS (with any pre/post processors), html.

 ## Layout design